 In the summer of 1993 I had the idea to transcribe Rachmaninoff's Prelude in g minor.
 I already knew the fantastic original version as performed by Alexis Weissenberg, Sviatoslav Richter or the master himself on Ampico Piano-roll.
 I was fascinated by that masterpiece and set about to bring it to one left hand and a bow with the incredible virtuosic playing of Ruggiero Ricci always in my mind.
 In 1981 I took a masterclass with him and in 1993 he was teaching at Salzburg, so close to Munich, where I live.
 It was Ruggiero's 75th birthday on July 24th that year, so the dedication was my special gift to him.
 I mailed the music to him and got a phone call three days later: "This is Ricci; I got your music-it's a good piece and I want to record it..."
 He invited me to his home at Johann-Wolf-Straße 16A in Salzburg and showed me upstairs to his studio where he played a very private practice-version recorded on his Uher in slow motion.
 This was the beginning of a very personal friendship marked by frequent visits with him and his wife Julia.
 I was fortunate to remain very close to him until his passing.

 Click on the image below to view the first page of the score:

 Click on an image below to print a free cover page design for this score:

 Black and White

-Click below to watch Frank Peter Zimmermann perform Rachmaninoff's Prelude in g minor.
-He calls this his favorite encore.
+Click below to listen to Frank Peter Zimmermann perform Rachmaninoff's Prelude in g minor.